henkjannl/DesigningHousingsInFreeCAD/08-self-tapping-screws/Readme.md

   <img src="./images/additional-sketch.png" alt="Additional sketch" width="518">
 </p>

-Below the head of the screw, the sketch has a cilindrical section which is intended to end up in the part that needs to be fixed, and a conical part in which the thread will be formed.
+Below the head of the screw, the sketch has a cylindrical section which is intended to end up in the part that needs to be fixed, and a conical part in which the thread will be formed.

 <p align="left">
   <img src="./images/warning.png" alt="Warning 1" height="35">